The setlocal command enables local environments to be changed without affecting anything else.

 |Enable or disable delayed environment variable expansion.
 See SET /? for details.|

-These modifications last until the matching ENDLOCAL command, regardless of their setting before the SETLOCAL command.
+These modifications last until the matching ENDLOCAL command, regardless of their settings before the SETLOCAL command.

-The SETLOCAL command will set the ERRORLEVEL value if given an argument.
+The SETLOCAL command sets the ERRORLEVEL value if given an argument.
 It will be zero if one of the two valid arguments is given and one otherwise.
 You can use this in batch scripts to determine if the extensions are available, using the following technique: